 Despite all the doom and gloom the world is going through right now, I believe in the future.
 I truly believe humanity will go to the stars — not soon, not easily, but we will get there.
 And I believe when we do, people with disabilities will be a big part of that success story.

-And please support the upcoming Kickstarter for Disabled People Destroy Science Fiction.
+And please support the Kickstarter for Disabled People Destroy Science Fiction.
 It’s going to be the most ass-kickingest of all the Destroy series.